Chapter 18 : Unintended

 Mandy, Charlotte, Russell and I sat together; Hector wasn’t with us because he was on the team.
 Mandy’s new interest, Francis Madley, was also playing.
 Charlotte and I asked Mandy whether she wanted Slytherin or Hufflepuff to win, because if Hufflepuff won she could go congratulate Francis.

 Mandy rolled her eyes.
-“Of course I want Slytherin to win, you idiots.”
+“Don’t be daft, of course I want Slytherin to win.”

 It was only Slytherins who wanted Slytherin to win – the other houses were all supporting Hufflepuff – but this wasn’t anything out of the ordinary.
 Slytherin’s team was generally unpopular with the other houses, which was probably because our Captain was such an arse and encouraged the team to use dirty tactics.